 Your company name is registered with the CRO and no one else can use it.
 Keep in mind, a company name isn’t the same as trademark.
 You can register your business name online with CRO for a fee of €20.
 After your registered name is accepted, you will be issued a certificate via email.
 You can also reserve a company name for up to 28 days via CRO’s online service, CORE.

 Keep in mind that your proposed name must meet company name guidelines.
 You can check if anyone else has used your proposed name via the CRO’s Company Search Facility or search the trademark register.
 It is often easier and less time consuming to outsource company formation to a company formation specialist, such as Accountant Online.
-Company name registration is included in our new company formation package.
+Company name registration is included in our new company formation package, so you just tell us your proposed company name and we will do the rest!

-☐20.
-You generally need to have Original Certificate of Incorporation, your company Constitution. and copy of form A1 to set up a company bank account in Ireland.
+20. You generally need to have the Original Certificate of Incorporation, your company Constitution and a copy of the form A1 to set up a company bank account in Ireland.

 When you’re setting up a limited company, it’s best practice to keep your business income separate from your personal income.
+When you are opening up a bank account in Ireland, you usually need to have at least one meeting face-to-face.
+You will also need company documents, which Accountant Online draws up for you when you form your company with us.
 Your form A1 is your company registration form.

-Here at Accountant Online, we specialise in helping startups set up their business smoothly.
-For further help during your process, get in touch with us at firstname.lastname@example.org or join our free live webinar for startups.
+Here at Accountant Online, we specialise in helping startups set up their business smoothly and stress-free.
+For further help during your process, get in touch with Kelly at email@example.com or join our free live webinar for startups.

 Accountant Online is a firm of award-winning Chartered Accountants serving Ireland and the UK.
 We understand how important it is for you to meet your compliance obligations, while minimising your tax liability.
 We aim to save our clients money without compromising on the quality of our service.
 Get in touch for a free consultation or send an email firstname.lastname@example.org